db47h/gogl/README.md

 }
 ```

-This is not strictly necessary with GLES2 where function pointers are resolved
+This double-wrapper is required because calling C function pointers from Go is
-at link time (except for extensions).
-The above example is however portable
+currently not supported (see the [cgo] documentation).
+While this is not
-between both APIs and demonstrates how to aggregate multiple OpenGL calls into a
+strictly necessary with GLES2, the above example is portable between both APIs
-single cgo call.
+and demonstrates how to aggregate multiple OpenGL calls into a single cgo call.

 C code can use the GLVersion struct in order to query the runtime OpenGL or
-OpenGLES version along with the mutually exclusive `GOTAG_gl` and `GOTAG_gles`
+OpenGLES version along with the mutually exclusive `GOTAG_gl` and `GOTAG_gles2`
 defines for the API type.

 ## TODO